 SSRIs Increase Suicide Risk Across All Age Groups

-To warrant inclusion in the review, the clinical studies had to be randomised controlled trials (RCTs) comparing an SSRI with either placebo or an active non-SSRI control.
+In 2005, BMJ published a systematic review of suicide risk reported in randomised controlled trials (RCTs) of SSRI drugs.
+The review was headed by Dean Fergusson, a scientist at the Ottawa Health Research Institute in Ontario, Canada.
+To warrant inclusion in the review, the trials had to compare a SSRI with either placebo or an active non-SSRI control.
 Some 702 trials including 87,650 patients met the inclusion criteria.
-Of these, 345 trials representing 36,445 patients reported the number of suicide attempts (143 in total) and were included in the analysis.
-Of the 345 trials reporting suicide attempts as adverse events, 64 reported at least one suicide attempt.
+However, only 345 of these 702 trials, representing 36,445 patients, reported the number of suicide attempts and were thus included in the analysis.
 The researchers found larger trials tended not to report suicide attempts.

 Most of this increased risk came from non-fatal attempts; there was no significant difference in the risk of fatal suicide attempts.